The best free video editing software lets you mess around with some awesome effects. Here’s how you can use Green Screen in DaVinci Resolve!

-How to Use Green Screen
+How to Use Green Screen in DaVinci Resolve

 - First you will need to set up your green screen.
 You can purchase green screen kits online that contain the background, lighting and stands.
 However, you can also get away with using a sheet or even poster paper.